 - The Share Awards can be granted by the parent company and any other company within the Orexo group.

-The participants are divided into three allocation categories: (i) CEO; (ii) other members of Group Management; (iii) other key personnel.
-The maximum number of share awards that a participant may be granted in LTIP 2017 depends on the category to which the participant belongs.
+The participants are divided into two allocation categories: (i) CEO and other members of Group Management; (ii) other key personnel.
+The maximum number of share awards that a participant may be granted in LTIP 2019 depends on the category to which the participant belongs.

 The board of directors shall resolve upon the final allocation of the Share Awards as soon as possible after the annual general meeting.
-Several factors will be considered to secure recruitment, retention and motivation when deciding upon individual allocations including position within Orexo, individual performance and total value of current remuneration package.
-Individual allocation cannot exceed the above mentioned limit for the category that the individual belongs to.
+Several factors will be considered in order to secure recruitment, retention and motivation when deciding upon individual allocations including position within Orexo, individual performance and total value of current remuneration package.
+Individual allocation cannot exceed the above-mentioned limit for the category that the individual belongs to.

 Preparation and administration